 Our objective is to generate superior long-term results while protecting capital.
-We believe the best way to deliver a consistent result is through a value-based investment approach using a multi-step and repeatable process to find high-quality businesses that are trading for less than we think they are worth.
+We believe the best way to deliver a consistent result is through a valuation-based investment approach using a multi-step and repeatable process to find high-quality businesses that are trading for less than we think they are worth.

 - Initial Valuation: This includes discounted cash flow, price/earnings, price/book, EV/EBITDA, EV/sales, and other.